Dependencies

 python? ( dev-lang/python )"

-It is also possible to depend upon a certain package if a given USE
+It is also possible to depend upon a certain package if a given USE flag is

 not set: